The CEI Criteria Explained

 - Court cases and legal proceedings.

-Each year, HRC does a comprehensive review of legal cases and proceedings involving LGBT issues and CEI participants, particularly looking for legal defense arguments that go beyond a reasonable defense and could undermine LGBT equality more broadly.
+Each year, HRC does a comprehensive review of legal cases and proceedings involving LGBTQ issues and CEI participants, particularly looking for legal defense arguments that go beyond a reasonable defense and could undermine LGBTQ equality more broadly.

-- Opposing shareholder resolutions to advance LGBT equality.
+- Opposing shareholder resolutions to advance LGBTQ equality.

 Examples of When a Business has Lost Points on this Criterion:

 - Exxon Mobil Corp., Wal-Mart Stores Inc. and Verizon Communications Inc. have all lost points on this criterion for their steadfast opposition to adding “sexual orientation” and “gender identity” to their equal employment opportunity policies.
 Specifically, shareholders have brought resolutions forward to the boards of these companies making the business case for having an inclusive non-discrimination policy, but the boards still explicitly oppose doing so, and stated their opposition in their notice to shareholders.
 Cracker Barrel Old Country Store Inc. had also opposed a similar resolution, but has since amended its policy.

 - Law firm Foley & Lardner LLP lost points on this criterion for its decision to provide substantive legal expertise to organizations working to oppose marriage equality in the District of Columbia.
 Although the firm has a long history of pro bono support for LGBTQ causes, it decided not to abandon its representation of the anti-LGBTQ organization and has not provided HRC with evidence that such clearly discriminatory clients will not be engaged in the future.

 - Perot Systems Inc. lost points on this criterion for rescinding domestic partner benefits for its employees.
 The company ultimately reversed course several years later and points were restored.

 What Happens When an Employer has Lost Points on this Criterion?